nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Exam/01.Astro Adventure/README.md

 ### Input:

 	On the first line of the standard input, you will receive an integer n

 	On the following n lines, the astronauts themselves will follow with their oxygen level and energy reserves, separated by a space in the following format

 	You will be receiving different commands, each on a new line, separated by " - ", until the "End" command is given

+### Output:

+	Every command should print its own template sentence, after that print all astronauts, in the following format:

+		"Astronaut: {astronaut name}, Oxygen: {oxygen level}, Energy: {energy reserves}"